totem-tech/documentation/crowdloan/crowdloan-faq.md

 _*not including bonuses which are paid on top of these caps._

-If the Hard Cap is not reached all remaining funds will be assigned to the Live Accounting Association Treasury.
+If the Hard Cap is not reached all remaining funds will be assigned to the Network Treasury.

 ### 11. How can we contact you?